Are you fascinated with orchids? If yes, then you’re probably aware of cymbidium orchids, commonly called boat orchids.

 Facts About Cymbidium Orchids

-Cymbidium orchids are evergreen plants that originated from Southeast Asia, Australia, and China (1).
+Cymbidium orchids are evergreen plants from tropical and subtropical Asia: Southeast Asia, Australia, and China (1).
 They are mainly cultivated as potted plants and cut flowers for commercial uses.

 The Cymbidium genus is part of the Orchidaceae botanical family.
 It has hundreds of cultivars available in a wide range of colors, including white, green, yellow, pink, red, and many others, both in miniature and standard sizes (1).